WordPress/wordpress-playground/packages/docs/site/docs/_fragments/_playground_wp_net_may_stop_working.md

-:::danger Careful with the demo site
+:::caution Careful with the demo site

 The site at https://playground.wordpress.net is there to support the community, but there are no guarantees it will continue to work if the traffic grows significantly.